July 29th

 Timing is everything or destiny has the final say?!

 This verse is the height of poetic fiction!
-Here, he narrates the story of a busy little bee who was anxious to get the last sip of nectar before the fall of the day.
-He hovered over a lotus and settled down for the sip.
+Here, he narrates the story of a busy little bee anxious to get the last sip of nectar before the fall of the day.
+He hovered over a lotus and settled down for a drink.
 But since it was almost dusk, the lotus closed its petals to rest for the day and the bee got stuck inside the petals.
-There was no way it could get out from the grasp of the tender petals of the closed lotus bud!
-So, the bee consoled itself thus, "the night shall pass, daybreak shall come, the sun shall rise and the lotus shall bloom..." - so that when the flower opened the petals, it could fly away.
+There was no way it could get out from the tight grasp of the tender petals of the closed lotus bud!
+So, the bee consoled itself thus, "The night shall pass, daybreak shall come, the sun shall rise, and the lotus shall bloom..."—so that when the flower opened the petals, it could fly away.
 But alas, what luck!
-Even as the bee was thinking this, a rut elephant uprooted the closed lotus bud!!
-Now that the lotus wasn't rooted anymore, neither the rise of the sun nor the midday scorch can bring a difference in the petals.
-The bud shall never ever open again, hence trapping the bee inside, to draw its last breath! :(
+Even as the bee was thinking thus, a rutting elephant uprooted the closed lotus bud!!
+Now that the lotus wasn't rooted anymore, neither the rise of the sun nor the midday scorch could bring a difference in the petals.
+The bud will never ever open again, thus trapping the bee inside to draw its last breath!

 Like they say, 'it is in your moments of decision that your destiny is shaped'!
 Perhaps, the outcome would have been different if the bee had judged the time of the day better.
 Perhaps, the bee would have been spared if he wasn't greedy for that one last sip.
-Perhaps, the consequence would have been different if the bee was swift enough to fly out when the bud was closing up.
+Perhaps, the consequence would have been different if the bee was swift enough to fly out just as the bud was closing up.
 Perhaps..., perhaps...
 These can only be speculations.

 pada vigrahaH: